Switching to Apache Tomcat

 Look and Feel

-- If you had previously customised the default site or space layouts, you will need to reapply your changes to the new defaults as described here.
+- If you had previously customized the default site or space layouts, you will need to reapply your changes to the new defaults as described here.
 Please do not just copy your VM (velocity) files across.
 Ensure that Confluence works without your custom layouts then apply the layout via the Confluence Administration console.

 - If the load on your Confluence instance is high, you may need more simultaneous connections to the database.
 Read more about this in the Performance Tuning guide.